cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 1. Communication between the PostgreSQL cluster nodes.
 1. Communication between the RabbitMQ cluster nodes.
 1. Communication between the Cloudify Management service cluster nodes with the other services.

+{{% note title="Certificates" %}}
+* The certificates should be created before proceeding with the installation process and in a PEM format.
+* The installation process does NOT require the CA key.
+* The certificates/keys are being copied to `/etc/cloudify/ssl` during installation from the source given by the user.
+Therefore, it is up to the user to delete the leftovers from the source location.
+* In case of using externally hosted PostgreSQL or RabbitMQ instances, the respective certificates need to be retrieved instead of created.
+{{% /note %}}

 **Remark: All the following mentioned files should exist on the relevant instance**